 5. Attend startup events.

-This includes events such as startup weekend or potentially any entrepreneurship event where you meet “entrepreneurial individuals”.
+Also go to physical meetups such as startup weekend or potentially any entrepreneurship event where you meet “entrepreneurial individuals”.
 Additionally, we cover all the startup events monthly basis on FoundersBeta newsletter!
 Sign up for it here and let the opportunities roll in.

 6. Advertise your posting